jutkko/cync/README.md

 ## Why should I use it
 It is versatile in the sense that it supports multiple types of scenarios.
   1. Flexible.
 Allows the user to freely define what the worker function should do
   1. Simple to use.
-Examples coming soon.
+Examples coming soon

 ## It it reliable?
 Fully tested.
 Also ran used in backend services in real world production environments.